 The subject of pot likker comes up from time to time in the blog, but not all of my regular readers know what it is, and fewer have ever made it.
 So here’s a recipe with an historical pedigree.
 It’s from Huey P. Long, known in his time as the Kingfish.
 You may recall that a while back I mentioned the dispute between Long and Franklin Roosevelt over how to deal with cornbread and pot likker.
 (Long dunked the cornbread in the pot likker, while Franklin Roosevelt crumbled the cornbread into the pot likker.)
 Long gave the Nation a classic recipe for pot likker, which I’ll get to in a minute.

-First, though, for those unfamiliar with pot likker (or potlikker, or pot liquor), it’s the liquid left after you boil greens — collard greens, mustard greens, or turnip greens.
+First, though, for those unfamiliar with pot likker (or potlikker, or pot liquor), it’s the liquid left after you boil greens — in order of preference mustard greens, turnip greens, or collard greens.
 (There also is liquid left after you boil lawn clippings or kale.)
 When I was growing up, Dear used either turnip greens or mustard greens.
 You also get a somewhat different pot likker from boiling green beans or, I guess, anything else green.
 When you order greens or green beans in a barbecue place or a meat and three, they will usually come in a small bowl or on a ridged plate to prevent the excess liquid from getting into the other food you ordered.
 Once you eat the greens or green beans, having first sprinkled them with pepper vinegar, of course, there will be liquid in the bottom of the bowl.
 You dunk your cornbread into it, a la Huey Long, or crumble your cornbread into it, a la FDR.